 The expected accuracy is defined as the expected bias and standard deviation of the primary calculations.
-The accuracy is validated against in situ wind measurements from buoys, platforms, or ship, and against NWP data.
-Even better, the errors of all NWP model winds, in situ data, and scatterometer winds are computed in a triple collocation exercise [Ref7].
+The accuracy is validated against in situ wind measurements from buoys, and against NWP data.
+Even better, the errors of all NWP model winds, in situ data, and scatterometer winds are computed in a triple collocation exercise [10].
 The performance is pretty constant over the globe and depends mainly on the sub footprint wind variability.
-The performance of the products issued by the OSI SAF and EARS is characterised by a wind component standard deviation smaller than 2 m/s and a bias of less than 0.5 m/s in wind speed.
+According to the OSI SAF product requirements [2], the accuracy should be better than 2 m/s in wind component standard deviation with a bias of less than 0.5 m/s in wind speed.
+More validation information is available in [7], showing that the actual product accuracy well exceeds the requirements.